 Goodwill associated with this acquisition totaled \$24.9 million and is primarily related to the expected long-term synergies and other benefits, including the acquired assembled workforce.
-The acquisition was considered an acquisition of assets for tax purposes and, accordingly, goodwill is expected to be deductible for tax purposes.
+The acquisition was considered an acquisition of assets for tax purposes and, accordingly, goodwill is deductible for tax purposes.
 Identifiable intangible assets related to this acquisition totaled \$28.3 million, of which \$25.3 million was attributable to a customer related intangible asset, with an estimated useful life of 11 years and \$3.0 million was attributable to developed technology and a tradename with useful lives ranging from 1 to 9 years.
 In addition, the Company acquired current assets of \$5.9 million and assumed liabilities of \$1.1 million.

-Unaudited supplemental pro forma financial information for the Scriptcycle acquisition, and the revenue and earnings of Scriptcycle from the acquisition date through December 31, 2020, have not been presented because the effects were not material to the Company's consolidated financial statements.
+Unaudited supplemental pro forma financial information and the revenue and earnings from the date of acquisition through December 31, 2020 for the Scriptcycle acquisition has not been presented because the effects were not material to the Company's consolidated financial statements.